safirasari/facial-expression-recognition/README.md

 ## Part 1: Data Collection, Cleaning, Labeling & Preliminary Analysis
 This project aims to create an AI for a Deep Learning Convolutional Neural Network (CNN) to analyze facial expressions, notably neutral, focused, angry & happy.
 In part 1, datasets have been taken of various classes, used for training and testing the model.
 To ensure that the pictures in the dataset are consistent, data cleaning was applied, ensuring that all images are in grayscale and the same dimension (48x48 pixels) for standardization.
-Data visualization was also.
+Data is also visualized.

 ## Features